-There is no denying that the S1 breast pump is Spectra’s most highly rated product.
+There is no denying that the S1 double electric breast pump is Spectra’s most highly rated product.
 It is most praised for its efficiency and portability.

 This hospital grade pump allows you to pump one or both breasts at the same time, increasing your efficiency per pumping session.